So, what exactly IS ‘indexing’ for FamilySearch.org? Besides being an interesting hobby it can sometimes be a surprising

 They looked up the name Aubrey for me, and all the variations which are characteristic of Norman.
 Old and Middle English lack definite spelling rules, and then Norman French was added to the linguistic stew, with finally, medieval scribes who wrote names as they sounded, so no wonder I have such a problem.
 So, I am still none the wiser as to why the change – this is MY brick wall!

-I also went to 14 Queen Street East, where third great grandfather John Barnett O’Bray lived in 1841 with his family.
-The street and number 14, one of a row of houses, are still there but has probably changed a great deal since!
+I also went to 14 Queen Street East, where third great-grandfather John Barnett O’Bray lived in 1841 with his family.
+The street and number 14, one of a row of houses, are still there but have probably changed a great deal since!

 In the year 1841, our O’Bray/O’Brey family is mentioned in a book called “Pembroke People” by Richard Rose under ‘shipwrights’ but even in this short piece in the book, there are three different spellings of his name!

 The heading reads that he was “John Barnett O’Bray or OBrey” A further note in the book mentions a William Aubrey buried at St. Mary’s on 27th September 1817 aged four and the author assumes “He was probably another child of this family” If so, why was he called Aubrey and the rest of the family O’Bray/Obrey?
 Right at the end yet another mystery as the author states that when John Barnett O’Bray was buried, also in the register was ‘An Elizabeth Oberry.
 Buried on 11th April 1841 aged 93.

-John Barnett O’Bray was apprenticed on in 1805 at Milford as a shipwright boy.
+John Barnett O’Bray was apprenticed in 1805 at Milford as a shipwright boy.
 He was earning 2 shillings a day in 1810 and when he was 21 years old in 1812 he became a shipwright and married Eleanor Allen, who’s family also appear as shipwrights in the book.

 Their ten children, aged from two years to the eldest aged 25 years include in order of birth, William who died at age four, Maria, born in 1814, George 1815, John 1818, Elizabeth 1820, *Thomas 1821, Robert 1824, *Samuel 1828, Eleanor 1834 and Thomas 1836, who died at age eight.